-Chapter Eleven
+Chapter Ten

-“But, surely we can bend the rules a little bit,” Siri said, walking quickly through the room beside Tridees.
+“But, surely we can bend the rules a little bit,” Siri said, walking quickly beside Tridees.

 Tridees eyed her.
 The priest--high priest of the God King--would have been tall even without his elaborate head dress.
-With it, he almost seemed to tower over her like one of the Returned.
+With it, he seemed to tower over her like one of the Returned.

-Well, a spindly, obnoxious, distainful Retuned.
+Well, a spindly, obnoxious, disdainful Returned.

 “An exception?” he asked with his droll Hallandren accent.
 “No, I do not think that will be possible, Vessel.”

-“I don’t see why not,” Siri said with annoyance as a servant pulled open the door in front of them, allowing them to leave the green room and pass into a blue one.
-Tridees let her pass through the doorway first, though she could see from his expression that being forced to do so was frustrating for him.
+“I don’t see why not,” Siri said as a servant pulled open the door in front of them, allowing them to leave a green-colored room and pass into a blue one.
+Tridees respectfully let her pass through the doorway first, though she could see from his expression that he was a bit displeased that he had to do so.

 Well, she thought.
-If he finds that frustrating, he should try spending an entire week cooped up in a stone palace with nobody to talk to but mute servants, distainful priests, and overworked scribes.
+If he finds that displeasing, he should try spending an entire week cooped up in a stone palace with nobody to talk to but mute servants, disdainful priests, and overworked scribes.

-Siri took a deep breath, calming herself--though anyone who knew her well enough would be able to tell from the cherry blonde hair that she was annoyed.
-For the first time in her life, she found herself wishing that she’d learned to control her hair as Vivenna had.
+Siri ground her teeth, trying to think of another avenue of attack.
+Vivenna would be calm and logical, she thought.
+Explain the situation in a way that made sense, so that the priest listened to her.
+Siri took a deep breath, trying to ease the red from her hair and the frustration from her attitude.

-“Look,” Siri said.
-“Couldn’t I just go on one ride?”
+It didn’t work.
+Still, she forced her voice to be calm as she spoke.
+“Look.
+Couldn’t I, maybe, just go on one trip outside?
+Just into the Court itself.”
 “Impossible,” Tridees said.
-“If you are lacking entertainment, why don’t you have your servants send for minstrils or jugglers?
-Something to keep you occupied.”
+“If you feel lacking for entertainment, why not have your servants send for minstrels or jugglers?
+I’m sure they could keep you occupied.”
+And out of my hair, his tone seemed to imply.

 Siri ground her teeth.
 Couldn’t he understand?
-It wasn’t simply lack of something to do, it was the fact that she couldn’t leave.
-Couldn’t see the sky.
-And, more than that, couldn’t find people that would talk with her.
-Any preformers she had brought in were always too intimidated by her to do more than offer pleasantries.
+It wasn’t simply lack of something to do that frustrated her, it was the fact that she couldn’t leave.
+It was that she shouldn’t see the sky.
+Couldn’t feel free, running away from walls and locks and rules.

-“At least let me talk to some of the Gods,” Siri said.
-“I mean, really.
-What is accomplished by keeping me locked up like this?”
+Barring that, she would have settled for someone to talk to.
+“At least let me meet with one of the Gods.
+I mean, really--what is accomplished by keeping me locked up like this?”

-“You’re not locked up, Vessel,” Tridees said.
-“You are observing a period of isolation in which you can dedicate yourself wholely to your new husband.
-It is an ancient and worthy ritual, one that shows respect for the God King and his position.”
+“You’re not ‘locked up’, Vessel,” Tridees said.
+“You are observing a period of isolation in which you can dedicate yourself wholly to your new husband.
+It is an ancient and worthy ritual, one that shows respect for the God King and his monarchy.”

 “Yes, but this is Hallandren,” Siri said.
-“Land of laxness and frivolity.
-Surely you can see your way to making an exception this time. . . .”
+“It’s the land of laxness and frivolity!
+Surely you can see your way to making an exception this time.”

 Tridees stopped up short, giving her an indignant stare.
 “We do not make exceptions in matters of religion, Vessel.
-I must assume that you are testing me in some way, for I find it hard to believe that anyone we would deem worthy of touching our God King could harbor such vulgar thoughts.”
+I must assume that you are testing me in some way, for I find it hard to believe that anyone worthy of touching our God King could harbor such vulgar thoughts.”

 Siri cringed slightly.
-Four days in the city, she thought, and I’ve alreay lost enough of my awe that I start letting my tongue bite me again.
+Four days in the city, she thought, and I’ve already started letting my tongue get me into trouble again.

-Something else she should have learned from Vivenna.
+That was something she should have learned from Vivenna.
 But, Siri had never been good at dealing with people.
-She loved people--she loved to talk to them, spend time with them, laugh with them.
-However, she couldn’t make them do what she wanted, not in the way that a politican was supposed to be able to do.
-Somehow.
+She didn’t dislike people--she loved to talk to them, spend time with them, laugh with them.
+However, she couldn’t make them do what she wanted, not in the way that a politician was supposed to be able to do.